Zettlr/zettlr-docs/docs/en/pkms/zkn-method.md

 ## Manage a Zettelkasten with Zettlr

-Three central functions are available in Zettlr to kickstart your Zettelkasten:
+Three central functions are available in Zettlr to start your Zettelkasten:

 1. Generating IDs for files
 2. Linking searches and files